Low-Carb No-Bake Chocolate Coconut Bars

 I love all the parks with playgrounds, and now that Thomas is walking, it’s great.
 I’m always walking and playing with him outside.
 If you follow me on Instagram, you have probably seen all the little videos (insta-stories) I constantly post of this city and the activities we’ve been doing.

-Of course, when the weather is good, the last thing we want to do is stay inside in the kitchen for a long time, right?
-I’m a food blogger and should love being in the kitchen and yes, I do, but when it’s summer, I prefer to make something easy and refreshing like these Low-Carb No-Bake Chocolate Coconut Bars recipe I bring to you today.
+Of course, when the weather is good, the last thing we want to do is stay inside the kitchen for a long time, right?
+I’m a food blogger and should love being in the kitchen and yes, I do, but when it’s summer, I prefer to make something easy and refreshing like this Low-Carb No-Bake Chocolate Coconut Bars recipe I bring to you today.

 The best part of these Low-Carb No-Bake Chocolate Coconut Bars is that they are not packed with cups of sugar.
-These clean, no-bake chocolate bars offer the perfect healthy alternative.
+These clean, no-bake chocolate bars offer the perfect alternative.

 - They are gluten-free.